adanmauri/schemastore/README.md

 # Schema Store Repository

 Welcome to the **Schema Store Repository**, a collection of JSON and YAML schemas designed to provide validation and standardization for various configuration files.
-This repository simplifies the development process by ensuring that your configuration files comply with the expected structure and format that are not included in popular schema repositories.
+This repository simplifies the development process by offering schemas for configurations that are often missing from popular schema repositories like [SchemaStore.org](https://www.schemastore.org/).

 ---